Mephiles/torntools_extension/README.md

   - Item values
   - Travel profits
   - API helper
-  - Travel Destinations (coming 3.7)
+  - Travel Destinations
+  - NPC Loot times
+  - OC finish times

 **Market**: check prices of items from the small extension window at top-right
 **Achievements**: keep track of your Achievements at the left-side menu bar in Torn